arbrandes/edx-documentation/en_us/shared/exercises_tools/word_cloud.rst

    under **Add New Component**.
 #.
 In the list of problem types, select **Word Cloud**.
 #.
 In the component that appears, select **Edit**.
 #.
-In the component editor, specify the settings that you want.
-You can
+In the component editor, specify these settings.

-   leave the default value for everything except **Display Name**.
+   * **Display Name**: The name you give to this word cloud; this name appears as a heading above the problem.

-   * **Display Name**: This name appears as a heading above the problem.
+   * **Inputs**: The number of text boxes provided for learners to enter words, phrases, or sentences.
-   * **Inputs**: The number of text boxes into which students can enter words, phrases, or sentences.
+   * **Instructions**: The instructions, or prompt for this word cloud.
+Replace the text in this field with specific instructions for this word cloud.
    * **Maximum Words**: The maximum number of words that the word cloud displays.
-If students enter 300 different words but the maximum is set to 250, only the 250 most commonly entered words appear in the word cloud.
+If learners enter 300 different words but the maximum is set to 250, only the 250 most commonly entered words appear in the word cloud.
-   * **Show Percents**: The number of times that students have entered a given word as a percentage of all words entered appears near that word.
+   * **Show Percents**: The number of times that learners have entered a given word as a percentage of all words entered appears near that word.

 #.
 Select **Save**.